AWS Big Data Blog

 Build streaming applications on Amazon Managed Service for Apache Flink with AI-assisted guidance

-The Managed Service for Apache Flink Kiro Power and Agent Skill helps you navigate challenges across the Flink application lifecycle.
+The Managed Service for Apache Flink Agent Skill helps you navigate challenges across the Flink application lifecycle.
 For new development, the tool provides contextual guidance on application architecture, state management patterns, and connector selection.
 For existing application improvements, it analyzes your existing code to identify performance bottlenecks, reliability risks, and opportunities for improvement.
 If you’re upgrading from Apache Flink 1.x to 2.x, it detects compatibility issues and provides targeted refactoring steps to modernize your applications.

 Solution overview